Parkinson`s disease is a brain disorder that leads to shaking, stiffness, and difficulty with walking, balance, and coordination.

 What caregivers should know about Parkinson’s Disease

-- There are also surgical procedures that can be used to treat the disease, most notably a process called deep brain stimulation.
+There are also surgical procedures that can be used to treat the disease, most notably a process called deep brain stimulation.
 In that surgical procedure, electrodes are inserted into the targeted brain region and a device called an impulse generator is implanted under the collarbone to provide an electrical impulse to a part of the brain involved in motor function.
-The Parkinson’s Disease Foundation has an in-depth guidebook [PDF] to the issues involved in considering the procedure.
+The Parkinson’s Disease Foundation has guide to the issues involved in considering the procedure.

 What MetroWest caregivers should know